Daily Almanac for

-Synonyms for turn
+Synonyms of turn

 Noun

-1. bend, crook, turn, curve, curved shape
+1. bend, crook, twist, turn, curve, curved shape

 usage: a circular segment of a curve; "a bend in the road"; "a crook in the path"